 We are also fighting the problem!
 Together with our partners Healthy Seas, Ghost Fishing and Nofir we retrieve the nets from the water.
 Ghost nets often get caught deep in the sea on rocks, corals and old shipwrecks.
 Our experienced divers are out on diving missions every weekend, often on dangerous recovery operations worldwide.

 After recovery, the nets are cleaned and then turned into Bracenets by hand.
-So far, we have processed almost 5 tons of net into Bracenets and generated a donation value of almost 90,000 € for our partner Healthy Seas.
+So far, we have processed almost 5 tons of net into Bracenets and generated a donation value of over 175,000 € for our partner Healthy Seas.
 These donations will subsequently finance further diving missions to recover ghost nets.

 In addition, we don’t only fight the symptoms of ghost nets but also their causes.
 We cooperate with communities and fishing companies in coastal regions, by directing their old nets to us and thus preventing further discarded nets from haunting the seas.

 5. This is what you can do against ghost nets